 How to cite this article:

-NM Uday, Kamath Prashanth and AR Vinod Kumar.
+NM Uday, Kamath Prashanth, AR Vinod Kumar.
 CBCT evaluation of interdental cortical bone thickness at common orthodontic miniscrew implant placement sites.
-International Journal of Applied Dental Sciences.
-2017; 3(1): 35-41.
+Int J Appl Dent Sci 2017;3(1):35-41.